-- 11.1.1 This class shall be for dogs that have earned the RN title but have not earned the RA title or any CKC obedience title other than PCD.
-No handler who has exhibited a dog through its CKC CDX title shall be eligible to enter this class.
+- 11.1.1 This class shall be for dogs that have earned the RN title but have not (68-03-23) earned the RA title or any CKC obedience title other than PCD.
+No handler who has exhibited a dog through its CKC CDX title or CKC RE title shall be eligible to enter this class.
 The handler of any dog in this class must be the owner, co-owner or a member of their immediate families.
-A person may enter more than one dog in this class. - 11.1.2 No dog may be entered in both Rally Advanced A and Rally Advanced B at any one trial.
+A person may enter more than one (1) dog in this class. - 11.1.2 No dog may be entered in both Rally Advanced A and Rally Advanced B at any one (1) trial.